ropensci/yfR/README.md

 #> !    - not cached
 #> ✔    - cache saved successfully
 #> ✔    - got 20 valid rows (2025-04-21 --> 2025-05-16)
-#> ✔    - got 100% of valid prices -- Well done msperlin!
+#> ✔    - got 100% of valid prices -- Time for some tea?
 #> ℹ Binding price data
 #>
 #> ── Diagnostics ─────────────────────────────────────────────────────────────────
-#> ✔ Returned dataframe with 20 rows -- Good job msperlin!
+#> ✔ Returned dataframe with 20 rows -- All OK!
-#> ℹ Using 5.9 kB at /tmp/RtmpzU4rZE/yf_cache for 2 cache files
+#> ℹ Using 5.9 kB at /tmp/Rtmpcyyijl/yf_cache for 2 cache files
 #> ℹ Out of 1 requested tickers, you got 1 (100%)

 # output is a tibble with data